thomasgtaylor/how.wtf/content/post/2023-04-01-check-if-a-variable-is-an-array-in-javascript.md

 ## Using the `Array.isArray()`

-Using the native `Array.isArray()` method will yield a boolean result:
+Using the native `Array.isArray()` method, a boolean will be returned.

 ```javascript
 const names = ["sally", "billy", "mary"];